galchapman/Scouting-2022/README.md

 ## Credits

 All the backend + Half of the front end - Gal\
-Half the front end - Ori\
+The other half the front end - Ori\
 Some random stuff here and then - Mayan